dustinpfister/blog_posts/_posts/linux-redirection.md

 ### 4.1 - Redirect bolth standard error and standard output

-To both redirect the standard error, and standard output to a file there is \&\> and \&\>\> that can be used to do so.
+To both redirect the standard error, and standard output to a file there is uisng an andpersand and pointy brackets syntax that can be used to do so.
 Uisng just one pointly bracket will overwrite a file if it is there to begin with, and using two will append to a file that might be there.

 For example say I have this output in a folder then calling the ls command for the current folder.